Casepin

 Nahal Oz attack

 Nahal Oz is a kibbutz in southern Israel near the Gaza border, founded in 1951, with a nearby Israel Defense Forces (IDF) outpost located about 850 meters from the border.
 On 7 October 2023, as part of the broader October 7 attacks, Hamas' Al-Qassam Brigades, joined by Palestinian Islamic Jihad's Saraya Al-Quds, attacked both the military base and the kibbutz.
-According to the Wikipedia account of the incident, the attack had been preceded by extensive intelligence gathering, including analysis of soldiers' social media posts, drone surveillance, and a captured planning document that mapped the base's layout and troop numbers under a Hamas operation codenamed "Operation 402."
+The attack had been preceded by extensive intelligence gathering, including analysis of soldiers' social media posts, drone surveillance, and a captured planning document that mapped the base's layout and troop numbers under a Hamas operation codenamed "Operation 402."

 At the military base, surveillance soldiers first spotted militants planting explosives at the border barrier at 6:31 a.m.
 Breaches in the barrier were created shortly after, and dozens of militants entered on motorbikes, trucks, and on foot.
 Base defenses were limited: only 81 of 162 soldiers present were combat-trained, and many soldiers, including women from Unit 414 of the Combat Intelligence Collection Corps, lacked handguns or rifles.
 Fighting continued for hours, including attacks on a bomb shelter housing female soldiers and the eventual burning of the base's command center with grenades and a toxic substance, killing 15 of 22 sheltering troops.
 Israeli Air Force drones, helicopters, and tanks were deployed throughout the battle, with reinforcements from the Paratroopers Brigade, Golani Brigade officers, and the Yamam counter-terrorism unit clearing the base by 5:00 p.m.
 In total, 53 IDF soldiers were killed at the base and ten were taken captive, while an estimated 71 Palestinian militants were reported killed there.